Paroca72/nester/README.md

 ## Example Usage

 #### NESTER LIST
-Will treat the as simple list.
+Will treated the as simple list.
 You are allowed to have just one **"next"** reference for each item in the list.
-This is the most simple and way to use **Nester**.
+This is the most simple way to use **Nester**.
-Recommended when you have mostly "one child" Widget inside your list.
+Recommended when you mostly have "one child" Widget inside your list.

 ###### Original code